Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 The remaining differences between Canada's official GHG inventory and the greenhouse gas account totals are due to differences in scope, data sources, emissions factors, etc.

 The Water Account, produced every two years, describes the use of the natural resource input of water and of water accessed through municipal water supply or irrigation systems by industry, governments, institutions, and households.
-The unit of measure is thousand cubic metres.
+The account covers gross water use and the unit of measure is thousand cubic metres.

 The main data source for this account is a set of three Statistics Canada surveys administered as the Industrial Water Use Survey.
 This set of surveys covers direct water intake and the use of municipal water by the mining, thermal power and manufacturing industries.